riffcc/open/README.md

 It will most likely fall to a logic error or a game theoretic misunderstanding that was unclear, but if not may have applications beyond intuition or initial expectations..

+## Summary
+open uses new game theoretic concepts to create a circular economy for value creation and reward. it optimises for:
+* maximum benefit for all involved
+* efficiency to allow for maximum participation
+* instant transfer of not just data or value or power but entire companies allowing for buying and selling uniswap style and things we can't even imagine yet
+* it allows people to instantly view the world from anyone elses lens
+  * and re-weight according to their own preferences the importance of different parts of the lenses that make up the whole

 ## Straight from the Shoggoth
 let's hear some opinions from some modern LLMs with full context of everything involved here: